Harvested by hand

 About our Home Goods products

 Lavender is not only beautiful and fragrant but often serves dual purposes.
 Our sachets naturally freshen up your clothing - and repel moths.
 Our comfort hearts, neck wraps and eye pillows have a soothing aroma - and can help alleviate aches and pains.
 Our Lavender water is fragrant and refreshing - and repels mosquitos and other pesky insects.
-Our massage and essential oils are some of our most therapeutic products offering the fragrant smells of freshly picked lavender as it's natural healing power.
+Our body, massage and essential oils are some of our most therapeutic products offering the ability to rejuvenate, repair, relax, repel and revive your body and senses.